-The Center for Institutional Studies (CInSt) was established in 2010 with the goal of creation of a scientific center in the field of institutional economics as a part of an international cooperation network, and promoting international standards of research.
+The Center for Institutional Studies (CInSt) was established in 2010 on the basis of the first research laboratory of HSE University—now International Research Laboratory for Institutional Analysis of Economic Reforms—with the goal of creation of a scientific center in the field of institutional economics as a part of an international cooperation network, and promoting international standards of research.
 We provide conditions and incentives for young and talented university graduates to participate in both scientific and teaching activities at the HSE.
 Our professional interests are focused on institutional analysis of different markets and sectors of the economy, among them are education, procurement, banking, non-profit organizations.

 In their new research, CInSt senior research fellow Ilya Prakhov and research assistant Polina Bugakova develop this question.

 Universities vs. research institutes?
 Overcoming the Soviet legacy of higher education and research

 The new article has been published by former CInSt semior research fellow Andrey Lovakov and CInSt senior research fellow Anna Panova in coauthorship with Maia Chankseliani (University of Oxford)

 Congratulations to Timur Natkhov and Natalia Vasilenok on receiving the prize for the best article of the year in the journal Explorations in Economic History!